 In cafes and bars, leaving a small tip (pocket change, essentially) is considered acceptable if you have only one or two drinks.

-However, if the service is unfriendly or too slow, or you drink your coffee or glass of wine at the bar, you can feel free to abstain, like most Parisians do.
+However, if the service is unfriendly or too slow, or for occasions where you drink your coffee or glass of wine at the bar, you can feel free to abstain.
+Most locals don't leave tips in these instances.

 What if I Find the Service Rude/Bad/Slow?